|

 terrorists, so I guess it would.
 Once we did make it onto the

-for a comfortable ride, though the children running up and down the isle
+made for a comfortable ride, though the children running up and down the

-on the nine hour flight back to Atlanta got a bit annoying somewhere
+isle on the nine hour flight back to Atlanta got a bit annoying

 So that was it.
 It all

-trying to explain to people why I even went in the first place.
-It has
+myself trying to explain to people why I even went in the first place.

-become very obvious to me how most people in Knoxville, and I imagine in
+It has become very obvious to me how most people in Knoxville, and I

-the rest of the US, feel about that part of the world.
-All of our
+imagine in the rest of the US, feel about that part of the world.

-preconceptions of the people of the Middle East are based on years of
+All of our preconceptions of the people of the Middle East are based on

-thinly veiled prejudice portrayed by movies, television, and the news.
+years of thinly veiled prejudice portrayed by movies, television, and

-around late at night.
-Perhaps living through a civil war has increased
+even walking around late at night.
+Perhaps living through a civil

 |